lf-edge/ekuiper/docs/en_US/sqls/json_expr.md

 ### Identifier

 The source dereference operator `.` can be used to specify columns by dereferencing the source stream or table, or to select a key in a nested JSON object.
 The `->` dereference selects a key in a nested JSON object.
-However, if the first dereference is the source dereference `.`, the left side of the dereference represents a stream or table.

 ```
 SELECT demo.age FROM demo